 Step 1: Determine your budget

 An organization’s budget is the first and most important factor to consider.
 The budget you set will determine the range of printers you can buy.
-The lower budget printers start around $2,000, while the higher budget printers start at $10,000.
+The lower-budget printers start at around $2,000, while the higher-budget printers start at $10,000.
 Keep in mind, there are ongoing costs associated with your printer budget.
-These costs include printer ribbons, cleaning kits and blank cards.
+These costs include printer ribbons, cleaning kits, and blank cards.

 Step 2: Determine your printing method

 There are two types of printing methods: Direct-to-Card (DTC) and High Definition Printing (HDP).
 A DTC printer heats a print ribbon beneath a thermal print head.
 As a result, color from the ribbon transfer onto the blank card.

 Benefits of using a DTC printer:

 - The cost per card to print is lower than HDP printers

 - The DTC printers are faster than HDP printers

 - The DTC printers support rewritable card printing